molnarimi0211/petproject1/README.md

 # PetProject1

+This project simula
-This project simulates a multi-page web application.
+tes a multi-page web application.
 It runs entirely on AWS infrastructure and is managed using modern DevOps tools.

 ## Infrastructure